Sylius/Sylius/docs/customization/api.rst

     Changing prefix without security configuration update can expose confidential data (like customers addresses).

-After these two steps you can start to use endpoints with new prefixes
+After these two steps you can start to use endpoints with new prefixes.

 How to customize serialization?
 -------------------------------